Salary meter: Sundar Pichai, Satya Nadella lag behind Tesla's Indian origin CFO - BusinessToday

 Vaibhav Taneja, 47, is a Chartered Accountant and earned his Bachelor of Commerce degree from the University of Delhi.
 He began his professional journey at PricewaterhouseCoopers (PwC), where he spent 17 years working in India and the United States from 1999 to 2016.

 In 2016, Taneja joined SolarCity Corporation, which was later acquired by Tesla.
-He played a pivotal role in integrating the financial operations of both organizations.
+He played a pivotal role in integrating the financial operations of both organisations.
 His tenure at Tesla began in 2017 as Assistant Corporate Controller, followed by promotions to Corporate Controller in 2018 and Chief Accounting Officer in 2019.

 He also serves as director of Tesla’s Indian subsidiary, Tesla India Motors and Energy Private Limited, appointed in 2021.
 Taneja was promoted to Chief Financial Officer in August 2023, a position that paved the way for his record-setting compensation.